Skip to content

 # → 0 occurrences

-bindu count "George" alice.txt.bindu
+bindu count "Mabel" alice.txt.bindu

 # → N occurrences

-# Decompress and confirm
+# Decompress and confirm round-trip

 bindu decompress alice.txt.bindu --output alice-edited.txt